PrashaGoyal/QuizzerPro/README.md

 $ npm start
 ```

-3. Spin up the frontend:
+3. Spin up the frontend: Open up a new terminal in the location of the cloned repo and follow the commands below.

 ```sh
 $ cd client